drekka/Alchemic/README.md

 * Fixed bug where it was possible to inject a nil from a nillable factory into a non-nullable variable or method argument.
 * Added support for value transformations when sending values to and from value stores.
+* Split value store loading into defaults and current values for better management of incoming data.

 # v2.1.1 #